Skip to content

 EMI shielding is the umbrella term that encompasses all types of EMI.
 RF shielding and magnetic shielding are two sub-types of EMI shielding.

 RF shielding is specific to the blocking of radiofrequency electromagnetic radiation.
-Shields effective at blocking RF waves as well as other types of waves are sometimes called EMI/RFI or EMF shields.
+Shields effective at blocking RF and other types of waves are sometimes called EMI/RFI or EMF shields.

-Magnetic shielding is a little different since you can't block a magnetic field the same way you can electromagnetic energy.
-This is because a magnet's field lines run from its north pole to its south pole and monopole magnets don't exist.
+Magnetic shielding is different since you can't block a magnetic field the same way you can electromagnetic energy.
+This is because a magnet's field lines run from its north pole to its south pole, and monopole magnets don't exist.

 Instead, you must redirect the magnetic field lines.
 You can achieve this by separating two magnets with a magnetic barrier.